 "When I first played Khan (on television) I really enjoyed it," Montalban told journalist Ian Spelling during a 1994 interview for the New York Times Syndicate.
 “The show was treated with all seriousness by everyone and that spirit got to me.”

 Beyond Star Trek, Montalban was no doubt best known for his role as Mr. Roarke on the television series Fantasy Island.
 The show ran from 1978 to 1984.
 He also made a mark as a pitchman, appearing in many commercials touting the virtues of Chrysler’s Cordoba, including its “soft Corinthian leather.”

-Walter Koenig, after a screening of The Wrath of Khan in 2012 that was attended by StarTrek.com, called Montalban "a delightful man" and added, "That was his chest," drawing laughs.
+After a screening of The Wrath of Khan in 2012, Walter Koenig, called Montalban "a delightful man" and added, "That was his chest," drawing laughs.
 Koenig also shared a memorable story about a pre-shoot cocktail party.
 He and Montalban made small talk, and Montalban declared that they'd get on well.
 Montalban then asked Koenig who'd be playing Terrell.
 Koenig let his inner imp get the better of him.
 "Fernando Lamas," he replied.
 Lamas, of course, was a Montalban contemporary and frequent competitor for roles.
 Despite his joke, Koenig and Montalban apparently did get on well during production.

 The Ricardo Montalban Theatre opened in Hollywood in 2004 to serve as a training ground for artists and talents.
 It was the first major theater facility in the United States to carry the name of a Latino artist.